 Perfect Location in the Florida Area

 The great thing about living in Sarasota is that nearby Florida cities are a breeze to travel to when you’re in need of a weekend getaway!
-If you’re looking for a fun-filled, action-packed weekend, Tampa is only 60 miles north and home to attractions like Busch Gardens Tampa Bay and Adventure Island.
+If you’re looking for a fun-filled, action-packed weekend, Tampa is located only one hour north and is home to attractions like Busch Gardens Tampa Bay and Adventure Island.
 Known for its bustling nightlife, the Miami Dolphins, and Cuban-inspired cuisine, Miami is about four hours southeast of Sarasota, and it’s an excellent place to retreat for spring break.
 Orlando is less than three hours away from the Sarasota area and offers the ultimate mini vacation spot!
 Explore the Valley of Mo’ara at Disney World, wind through the streets of The Wizarding World of Harry Potter at Universal Orlando Resort, or go on a space expedition at the Kennedy Space Center.
 No matter where you travel to, it’s just a quick drive back home to Sarasota!

 Are you moving to Sarasota soon?
 Extra Space Storage has several storage facilities throughout the Sarasota area that can help with your transition.
 Find a storage unit near you!